-While many schools already had begun integrating web proctoring into their normal practices, even more needed to shift gears at speed when the pandemic hit, which put an unexpected demand on their budgets.
+While many schools already had begun integrating web proctoring and online education solutions into their normal practices, even more needed to shift gears at speed when the pandemic hit, which put an unexpected demand on their budgets.
 Some schools may have encountered pricing challenges, as some web proctoring services charge per hour, which can result in a wide range of costs depending on the length of the exam.
 In this economic climate, you need cost-effective web proctoring.

 Systems that charge a flat rate per exam or per student give you transparency about your costs.
 A recent article in the South Florida Business Journal describes the satisfaction of the University of Florida’s Director of Distance Learning & Continuing Education Brian Marchman, who had already been working with Honorlock (as are two of the other 10 largest U.S. universities) before the pandemic hit: